Chroma-CITI/namosim/README.md

 ## Credits

-If you reuse (even partially) of the provided data/code, please do cite the associated paper:
+If you reuse any of the provided data/code, please cite the associated paper:

 ```bibtex
 @inproceedings{renault:hal-02912925,